Agents means EPM’s employees, contractors and agents.

 (ii) ensure that any additions, alterations or works carried out do not bridge or

-Termite treatment extend 150mm from the outside walls and down to the
+breach the termite management system (NOTE:preventative termite management systems extend 150mm from the outside walls and down to the

 top of the footings as per manufacturers recommendations); and